by Cathryn Lapedis MD, MPH

 There is no difference between diabetic nephropathy and diabetic glomerulosclerosis.
 Both terms are used to describe the same microscopic changes in the kidney (changes that can only be seen when the tissue is examined under a microscope).

-The kidneys are paired bean-shaped organs located just below the ribs in the back of the abdomen and close to the spine.
+The kidneys are paired, bean-shaped organs located just below the ribs in the back of the abdomen and close to the spine.
 The kidneys’ most important function is to filter your blood.
-Removing waste products from the blood helps control your body’s electrolytes (sodium, potassium, and calcium) and water.
+Removing waste products from the blood helps regulate your body’s electrolytes (sodium, potassium, and calcium) and water balance.
 These waste products and extra water are made into urine, which flows from the kidneys into the bladder.

-The job of filtering the blood takes place in a part of the kidney called the nephron, and to make sure the job gets done, each kidney has millions of nephrons.
+The job of filtering blood takes place in a part of the kidney called the nephron, and to ensure the job gets done, each kidney has millions of nephrons.
 At the heart of each nephron is a round structure called the glomerulus (multiple glomerulus are called glomeruli).
-Blood enters the glomerulus through a small blood vessel called an arteriole which then splits up into many even smaller vessels called capillaries.
+Blood enters the glomerulus through a small blood vessel called an arteriole, which then splits up into many even smaller vessels called capillaries.
 Inside the glomeruli are specialized mesangial cells, which support the capillaries.
 Surrounding the capillaries and mesangial cells in the glomerulus is a crescent moon-shaped structure called Bowman’s capsule.
-The cells that cover the surface of Bowman’s capsule are called podocytes and they are very important because they help decide what needs to stay in the blood and what needs to be removed.
+The cells that cover the surface of Bowman’s capsule are called podocytes, and they are very important because they help decide what needs to stay in the blood and what needs to be removed.

 Waste products and extra water that are allowed to cross the podocytes enter a space within Bowman’s capsule.
 Once inside Bowman’s capsule, the waste products and water are called the filtrate.
 From Bowman’s capsule, the filtrate flows into a long, thin tube called the renal tubule, which returns some of the electrolytes and water into the blood.
 The rest of the filtrate is turned into urine.
 The millions of nephrons in the kidney are held together by a special type of connective tissue called the interstitium.

-The changes seen in diabetic nephropathy develop slowly over time.
+The changes associated with diabetic nephropathy develop gradually over time.
 However, we are only starting to understand how diabetes causes the damage seen in diabetic nephropathy.
-We do know that the cells in the glomeruli, such as the podocytes and mesangial cells, can be injured by continually high levels of sugar in the blood.
+We know that the cells in the glomeruli, such as the podocytes and mesangial cells, can be injured by continually high blood sugar levels.
 We also know that certain inherited genes may lead to diabetic nephropathy, regardless of how well blood sugars are controlled.
-Other risk factors, such as smoking, obesity, and high levels of fats in the blood (for example hyperlipidemia), can also increase a person’s risk of developing diabetic nephropathy.
+Other risk factors, such as smoking, obesity, and high levels of fats in the blood (for example, hyperlipidemia), can also increase a person’s risk of developing diabetic nephropathy.

 Most patients with diabetic nephropathy will not notice any symptoms until the disease becomes quite advanced.
 This is why it is very important for people with diabetes to be screened on a regular basis with urine and blood tests to look for changes associated with the early stages of diabetic nephropathy.

 Glomerulosclerosis is a term pathologists use to describe a scar in a part of the kidney called the glomerulus.
-Glomerulosclerosis prevents the glomerulus or glomeruli from carrying out its job of filtering the blood and when many glomeruli are sclerosed (or scarred), it can lead to kidney failure.
-While it is normal to see a small amount of glomerulosclerosis as people age, higher levels of glomerulosclerosis indicate that the kidney is being injured.
-Diabetes can damage glomeruli leading to glomerulosclerosis.
+Glomerulosclerosis prevents the glomerulus or glomeruli from performing their function of filtering the blood, and when many glomeruli are sclerosed (or scarred), it can lead to kidney failure.
+While it is normal to see a small amount of glomerulosclerosis as people age, higher levels of glomerulosclerosis indicate that the kidneys are being injured.
+Diabetes can damage glomeruli, leading to glomerulosclerosis.

 Mesangial sclerosis is a term pathologists use to describe a type of scar in a part of the glomerulus or glomeruli called the mesangium (the connective tissue surrounding small blood vessels (capillaries).
 Scarring in the mesangium is a common feature in diabetic nephropathy.
 When the pathologist sees mesangial sclerosis (scarring) this is characterized as class II diabetic nephropathy.

 Nodular sclerosis is a term pathologists use when the scar tissue in the mesangium has become more advanced and starts to form larger balls or ‘nodules’.
-The nodules are called Kimmelstiel-Wilson lesions or KW lesions for short.
+The nodules are referred to as Kimmelstiel-Wilson lesions, or KW lesions for short.
 Nodular sclerosis is a sign of later-stage (class III or class IV) diabetic nephropathy.

-When examining a kidney biopsy, pathologists use the term global to mean that the whole glomerulus is involved.
-For example, global glomerulosclerosis means the whole glomerulus is scarred and not working.
+When examining a kidney biopsy, pathologists use the term “global” to mean that the entire glomerulus is involved.
+For example, global glomerulosclerosis refers to the whole of the glomerulus being scarred and non-functional.

 When examining a kidney biopsy, pathologists use the term segmental to mean that just part of the glomerulus is involved.
 For example, segmental glomerulosclerosis means part of the glomerulus is scarred and not working, but other parts of the glomerulus may still be working normally.